IN THE NEWS

 • An abused spouse of a U.S. citizen or LPR or the spouse of a U.S. Citizen or LPR who is abusing your child/children.

-There are other stipulations to qualify for VAWA benefits.
+There are other stipulations for qualifying for VAWA benefits.
 However, there is loads of evidence required for your case, including proving the abuser’s citizenship status.
-Both USCIS and the attorneys at Ybarra Maldonado Law Group know how hard it can be to acquire your abuser’s documentation given the situation.
-That is why it is extremely important to have a team of lawyers ready to fight for you and have them go after the information you require.
-Some of the main evidence required is as follows, but is not limited to:
+Both USCIS and the attorneys at Ybarra Maldonado Law Group know how hard it can be to acquire your abuser’s documentation, given the situation.

 • A U.S. birth certificate